ALive-research/Slicer-Liver/Docs/adr/0038-unify-control-point-interaction.md

 ## Conformance

-- [future] A shared 3D + slice control-point interaction base exists; the resection and territory pipelines are thin clients over the point-provider seam.
+- [test] A shared 3D + slice control-point interaction base exists; the resection and territory pipelines are thin clients over the point-provider seam.
+(Landed: `SlicerLiverInteractionLib/`, PR #604/#605;
+  eleven non-test client files across LiverResections, VascularTerritories and LiverVolumetry.)
-- [future] The four LayerDM integration invariants (one-per-type, configure-before-add, ResetDisplay-drives-UpdatePipeline, render-flush in the interaction handler) are asserted once on the base.
+- [future] The four LayerDM integration invariants (one-per-type, configure-before-add, ResetDisplay-drives-UpdatePipeline, render-flush in the interaction handler) are asserted once on the base.  **Still open**:
+  `SlicerLiverInteractionLib/Testing/Python/test_layerdm_base_invariants.py`
+  carries all four as skeletons under an unconditional `@pytest.mark.skip`.
+  The base itself has landed; what is missing is LayerDM factory introspection to count pipeline instances per (view, display-node type), plus the actor-ordering and render-flush probes.
 - [review] The extraction is behaviour-preserving for the resection interaction (characterization tests green before + after).
 - [review] Each module keeps its own display-node type + creator (ADR-0013